merlit64/iothome/README.md

 	virtualenv -p /usr/bin/python3 iothome
 	source iothome/bin/activate

-You should now have “(iothome)” to the left of your command prompt indicating a virtual environment
+You should now have “(iothome)” to the left of your command prompt indicating a virtual environment.
+You want to perform all of the following commands with that virtual environment active.

+## Install and start Redis

+To install and start Redis perform the following commands:

+	blah
+	blah
+	blah

-## Git Clone the IOT Home Server
+## Git Clone the IOT Home Server and install Dependencies

 	cd ~/Desktop/gcprojects
 	git clone https://github.com/merlit64/iothome

-This will create the iothome directory and add the project files on your local computer, as well as initiate the git synchronization between the development workstation and GitHub
+This will create the iothome directory and add the project files on your local computer, as well as initiate the git synchronization between the development workstation and GitHub.

+Now install all package requirements.

+	cd ~/Desktop/gcprojects/iothome
+	pip3 install -r requirements.txt